aviondb/aviondb/README.md

 > IpfsDB aims to bring MongoDB-like developer interface to Web 3.0.

 ### We are working on the initial Specs.
-See [IpfsSB Specs doc](https://github.com/dappkit/ipfsdb-specs/blob/master/README.md)
+See [IpfsDB Specs doc](https://github.com/dappkit/ipfsdb-specs/blob/master/README.md)

 ### Architecture